pingcap/docs/develop/dev-guide-aws-appflow-integration.md

 Map the fields of the **Account** object in Salesforce to the `sf_account` table in TiDB, and then click **Next**.

-- The `sf_account` table is newly created and it is empty.
+- The `sf_account` table is newly created in TiDB and it is empty.

     ```sql
     test> SELECT * FROM sf_account;